World Food Safety Day – June 7

-On 7 June 2020 United Nations will be celebrating its second World Food Safety Day after it was adopted by United Nations General Assembly in December 2018.
+On 7 June 2020 United Nations will be celebrating its third World Food Safety Day after it was adopted by United Nations General Assembly in December 2018.

 The theme for the year is ‘Food safety, everyone’s business’.

 It is an effort to ensure that we think about the food that we eat is safe or not.
 Unsafe food is a threat to our health and well-being and is a cause for a foodborne illness that occurs annually.

 The UN has designated two of its agencies, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO) to lead efforts in promoting food safety around the world.

 FAO and WHO are joining forces to assist countries to prevent, manage and respond to risks along the food supply chain, working with food producers and vendors, regulatory authorities, and civil society stakeholders, whether the food is domestically produced or imported.